 - Soil should have a pH level of 5 to 7.
 Soil Sulfur is an excellent soil conditioner for maintaining acidity.

-- Best spacing for growing Honeyberry bushes is 4 – 6 feet apart, alternating pollinating partners, in a grid-type pattern.
+- The best spacing for growing Honeyberry bushes is 4 – 6 feet apart, alternating pollinating partners, in a grid-type pattern.

 - For best fruit production fertilize with balanced food once in early spring and again after harvest.

-- Highest fruit yields come from strong, vigorous 1-year old branches.
+- The highest fruit yields come from strong, vigorous 1-year old branches.
 Plants will typically produce 2 to 4 years after planting.